agilepro/epiconsciousness/docs/Religion/pascal-wager.md

 # Pascal's Wager

 Pascal is famous for considering the way you spend you life is like a bet.
-You don't know whether god exists or nog.
+You don't know whether god exists or not.
 But you have two choices:  you can choose to believe in god or not.
 And there are two possible realities:  god exists or it doesn't.
-From Pascal's point of view, the _cost_ of believing in god is small, and the payoff if true is large, so it should make sense then to just believe because the return on investment is so large.
+From Pascal's point of view, the _cost_ of believing in god is small, and the _payoff_ if true is large, so it should make sense then to just believe because the return on investment is so large.

 :::tip[Key Takeaway]